Common Syntax Errors

 #SVAR="Testing One Two Three" // this will work

-Make sure strings are quoted and have both quotation marks - leading and trailing.
+Ensure that strings are quoted and have both leading and trailing quotation marks.

 Related Topics